 Materials from the circulating collection may be checked out at the Circulation Desk by Triton employees, students and community members.
 Triton employees and students use their Triton I.D.s to check out materials.

-Triton faculty often place materials on reserve for student use.
-The materials may be from the library or from their personal collection.
-In addition, the library dedicates a portion of our annual book budget to ensure that an increasing number of textbooks are placed on course reserve each academic year.
+The library dedicates a portion of our annual book budget to ensure that an increasing number of textbooks are placed on course reserve each academic year.

 Triton faculty are encouraged to recommend additions to the collection in their teaching areas.
 Recommendations will be ordered if they meet the selection guidelines and if funding permits.
-Faculty can make recommendations online by clicking on the link at the library's Home Page under the Tab "For Faculty."
+Faculty can make recommendations online by clicking on the link on the library's Home Page under the tab "For Faculty."
 Books or articles not owned by the Triton Library are often available from other institutions through an interlibrary loan program, I-Share.
 Current Triton staff and students may request materials to be sent to Triton by calling Ext.
 3215.

-Group study rooms are available for use by 2 or more students to study or work collaboratively.
-Rooms can be reserved up to 1 week in advance by calling the Circulation Desk at Ext.
+Group study rooms are available for use by students to study or work collaboratively.
+Rooms can be reserved by calling the Circulation Desk at Ext.
 3215.